Ambiguous Dynamic Treatment Regimes: A Reinforcement Learning Approach: Introduction

 Within the utility theory literature, early studies \citep[see, e.g.,][]{ArrowHurwitcz, Hurwicz1951a, Hurwicz1951b} provided four axioms that a choice operator must satisfy.
 These axioms allowed such studies to show that, under complete ignorance, one can focus merely on two extreme cases: the best-case and the worst-case.
 Later studies \citep[see, e.g.,][]{Ghiradato2004, Marinacci2002} further axiomatized preferences under the $\alpha$-MEU criterion and also highlighted another importance of using the $\alpha$-MEU criterion in decision-making: it allows for differentiating between the {\em inherent ambiguity} (a property related to the true causal model) and {\em ambiguity attitude} (a property related to the decision-maker).
-In our study, using the $\alpha$-MEU criterion not only allows us to provide an alternative for the expectation operator---the conventional measure of performance used in the literature surrounding DTRs\footnote{For studies in this literature that consider other measure instead of the expected value of outcomes, we refer to \cite{Wang2018} (quantile performance) and \cite{Leqi2021} (median performance).
+In our study, using the $\alpha$-MEU criterion not only allows us to provide an alternative for the expectation operator---the conventional measure of performance used in the literature surrounding DTRs\footnote{For studies in this literature that consider other measure instead of the expected value of outcomes, we refer to \cite{Linn2017} and \cite{Wang2018} (quantile performance) and \cite{Leqi2021} (median performance).
 These studies, however, do not consider model ambiguity, existence of unobserved confounders, or other challenges we aim to address.
 While by using the $\alpha$-MEU criterion we primarily generalize the expected value of outcomes, it should be noted that our results can also be used to study generalizations of other measures such as the quantile or median measures.}---but also allows finding treatment regimes that are tailored to the preferences and attitudes of the decision-maker.
-Importantly, this means that our work enables a {\em two-way personalization}: treatment regimes are personalized based on both the subject's and the decision-maker's characteristics.
-This is important in various applications such as medicine, where not only the treatment plan needs to be customized for each patient, but also the physician in charge should be given the ability to include his/her preferences in providing the best course of treatment.